Amber alert: Retrieval rates

+Similar alerts

+Some municipalities have used the wireless emergency alert system for categories of people beyond missing children.

+In 2012, California created the Silver Alert for missing elderly people, followed by the "feather alert" for missing Indigenous people in 2022, and then the "ebony alert" for missing Black children and young women.
+Supporters of the ebony alert say that this will dedicate resources to missing Black youths that may not be given sufficient attention through Amber alerts.

+Since 2008, Texas has implemented the "blue alert" for suspected cases of serious injury to police officers.

 Controversies

 Crime control theater

 Some outside scholars examining the system in depth disagree with the "official" results.
-A research team led by criminologist Timothy Griffin reviewed hundreds of abduction cases that occurred between 2003 and 2006 and found that AMBER Alerts actually had little apparent role in the eventual return of abducted children.
-The AMBER Alerts tended to be "successful" in relatively mundane abductions, such as when the child was taken by a noncustodial parent or other family member.
-There was little evidence that AMBER Alerts routinely "saved lives", although a crucial research constraint was the impossibility of knowing with certainty what would have happened if no alert had been issued in a particular case.
+A research team led by criminologist Timothy Griffin reviewed hundreds of abduction cases that occurred between 2003 and 2006 and found that Amber alerts had little apparent role in the eventual return of abducted children.
+The Amber alerts tended to "succeed" in relatively mundane abductions, such as when the child was taken by a noncustodial parent or other family member.
+There was little evidence that Amber alerts routinely "saved lives", although a crucial research constraint was the impossibility of knowing what would have happened if no alert had been issued in a particular case.

-Griffin and coauthor Monica Miller articulated the limits to AMBER Alert in a subsequent research article.
-They stated that alerts are inherently constrained, because to be successful in the most menacing cases there needs to be a rapid synchronization of several events (rapid discovery that the child is missing and subsequent alert, the fortuitous discovery of the child or abductor by a citizen, and so forth).
-Furthermore, there is a contradiction between the need for rapid recovery and the prerogative to maintain the strict issuance criteria to reduce the number of frivolous alerts, creating a dilemma for law enforcement officials and public backlash when alerts are not issued in cases ending as tragedies.
+Griffin and coauthor Monica Miller articulated the limits to Amber alerts in a subsequent research article.
+They stated that alerts are inherently constrained, because success in the most menacing cases requires a rapid synchronization of several events (rapid discovery that the child is missing and subsequent alert, the fortuitous discovery of the child or abductor by a citizen, and so forth).
+Furthermore, there is contention between the need for rapid recovery and the prerogative to maintain the strict issuance criteria to reduce the number of frivolous alerts, creating a dilemma for law enforcement officials and public backlash when alerts are not issued in cases ending as tragedies.
 Finally, the implied causal model of alert (rapid recovery can save lives) is in a sense the opposite of reality: in the worst abduction scenarios, the intentions of the perpetrator usually guarantee that anything public officials do will be "too slow".

-Because the system is publicly praised for saving lives despite these limitations, Griffin and Miller argue that AMBER Alert acts as "crime control theater" in that it "creates the appearance but not the fact of crime control".
-AMBER Alert is thus a socially constructed "solution" to the rare but intractable crime of child-abduction murder.
+Because the system is publicly praised for saving lives despite these limitations, Griffin and Miller argue that Amber alert acts as "crime control theater" in that it "creates the appearance but not the fact of crime control".
+Amber alert is thus a socially constructed "solution" to the rare but intractable crime of child-abduction murder.
 Griffin and Miller have subsequently applied the concept to other emotional but ineffective legislation such as safe-haven laws and polygamy raids.
-Griffin considers his findings preliminary, reporting his team examined only a portion of the Amber Alerts issued over the three-year period they focused on, so he recommends taking a closer look at the evaluation of the program and its intended purpose, instead of simply promoting the program.
+Griffin considers his findings preliminary, reporting his team examined only a portion of the Amber alerts issued over the three-year period they focused on, so he recommends taking a closer look at the evaluation of the program and its intended purpose, instead of simply promoting the program.